 This strategy of recruiting these ‘super-micro’ influencers is effective for brands of all sizes.
 For larger brands, it provides a more personal and/or local touch point with your customer, something which is impossible through other forms of marketing.
 And for smaller brands, it provides cost effective means of growing your audience by taking advantage of Instagram’s networking power.

 Of course, to do this properly takes time and effort.
 However, here at Photoslurp we have found that many customers use our platform to facilitate this whole process.
 At its most fundamental level, our software allows brands to monitor and organise all the content that’s posted on our clients’ hashtag(s).
 We can then filter this data in various different ways, helping to quickly identify those users of interest who could help your brand.
-For more information on how the Photoslurp platform can help you get the most out User Generated Content for your brand, drop us a line here.
+Learn more about how the Photoslurp platform can help you get the most out User Generated Content for your brand.

 Without a doubt the most direct way to enhance your brand’s image, is to use real Influencers.
 However, this is not cheap; Influencers with over 100,000 followers can easily charge $900 for a single post while those with over 1 million followers can change over $10,000.